Mets vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Mets

-- Max Scherzer (5-2) will take to the mound for the Mets and make his 11th start of the season.
+- The Mets will hand the ball to Justin Verlander (2-3) for his eighth start of the season.

-- In 10 starts this season, he's earned a quality start in four of them.
+- He has earned a quality start three times in seven starts this season.

-- Scherzer has five starts in a row of five innings or more.
+- Verlander has six starts of five or more innings this season in seven chances.
+He averages 5.6 innings per outing.

-- He has three appearances this season with zero earned runs allowed out of his 10 chances this season.

 |Opponent